 From there, our team of copywriters, researchers, and designers worked together, conducting ideation sessions both internally and with the client.
 Our goal was to create a message platform that would promote the tablet app in a smart, playful manner that highlighted the benefits of the tablet app to our target audience.
 Since we wanted to go beyond creating awareness and move our audience to simply download the app, we needed a message that was clever, fun, and easy; a message our audience would want to be associated with: “Same Medicine, Double the Potency.”

 We created a stunning set of visual assets integrating one of the magazine’s most popular covers with direct calls to action to download the app.
-We used red as our highlight and call-to-action color, since studies have shown it stimulates action and consistently works well as a CTA color online.
-And of course, to maximize trust and recognition, integrated the Harvard Medicine School logo across all ad creative, which included standard IAB digital ad units, print advertisements for industry publication, and print belly bands.
+We used red as our highlight and call-to-action color since studies have shown it stimulates action and consistently works well as a CTA color online.
+And of course, to maximize trust and recognition, integrated the Harvard Medicine School logo across all ad creative, which included standard IAB digital ad units, print advertisements for an industry publication, and print belly bands.